b-lukaszuk/BS_wJ_eng/contents/shift.md

 ```

 And so it turns out, that our encrypted message was coded with a shift cipher
-with the rotation of 13.
-If we were even more stubborn, we could display both
+with the rotation of 13 (we will verify this finding in @sec:caesar).
+If we were
-the frequencies on a graph like @fig:letterFrequency (we do not expect the fit
+even more stubborn, we could display both the frequencies on a graph like
-to be perfect).
+@fig:letterFrequency (we do not expect the fit to be perfect).

 ![Frequency analysis of an encrypted text.](./images/letterFreqency.png){#fig:letterFrequency}